ZachSaucier/Just-Read/README.md

 > **Note that this is a Premium-only feature.**

-You can view and delete pages that you shared previously by going to https://justread.link/dashboard, which is your user profile page.
+You can view and delete pages that you shared previously by going to your Just Read dashboard: https://justread.link/dashboard.
+If you are signed into a Just Read account and that account has Premium, you will see a table of all of your entries.

 Note that you can click any column heading to sort the entries by that column's values.

-Note that you can only view this page if you currently have Just Read Premium installed on the browser that you're using.

 </details>